Siege of Székesfehérvár: Siege

 A deserter told the duke that the city could be reached from the back via a ford where the shallow part allowed crossing by foot.
 The duke immediately sent General Hermann Ruswurm with 1,000 men to find the passage.
 Later that day, with great difficulties progressing through the mud, Russwurm found the ford and sent a signal to the duke.
 Mercoeur promptly launched an attack "with great noise" bringing the bulk of the Ottoman defenders towards the front of the fortress while Russwurm, according to the established plan, scaled the walls with his men and seized the city.

 Lawrence of Brindisi, a Catholic priest and a member of the Order of Friars Minor Capuchin, who served as the imperial chaplain for the army of Rudolph II, famously led the army during the battle for Székesfehérvár armed only with a crucifix.
 On 20 September the besieged surrendered after blowing up the church and the palace.
 After the taking of the fortress, the duke of Mercœur left German Colonel Staremberg and his regiment commanding the town.

 Aftermath

-On 9 October less than three weeks later, Hasan Pasha and a large Ottoman army returned in an attempt to retake Székesfehérvár, a Christian army under archduke Matthias defeated the Turkish Sultan at the Battle of Stuhlweissenburg.
+On 9 October less than three weeks later, Hasan Pasha and a large Ottoman army returned in an attempt to retake Székesfehérvár.
+A Christian army under archduke Matthias defeated them at the Battle of Stuhlweissenburg.

 Mercoeur died of a fever on his way back to France.
 Sokolluzade Lala Mehmed Paşa recaptured Székesfehérvár for the Ottoman Empire the following year in August 1602.